 What opportunities have you avoided because of your former experiences?

 The amount of churn around your pursuits and passions is a result of fundamental attribution error.
-The assumptions which many people misinterpret as hard truths are the result of inaccurate interpretations.
 Imagine the relatively minuscule data set that makes up your lived experiences.
 Your past is in no way indicative of the limit to what's possible.
-Unfortunately, it's all too easy to believe the opposite...and give up.
+Unfortunately, it's all too easy to believe the opposite...and give up or shy away.

 What can you do about it?